Yes, America's Anchorman returns Monday for a full week of all-American excellence in broadcasting.

 Mexico exports people.

-As a conscious, they they are uh it is a corrupt uh uh society that uh as a matter of policy drives its low, unskilled population north, so it has fewer of them, so it is not Mexico's problem, so it is our problem.
+As a conscious, it is a corrupt society that as a matter of policy drives its low unskilled population north so it has fewer of them.

-And on this independence day, Sherry, I meant what I said that your country will die because if you don't have borders, you don't have a nation.
+And on this Independence Day, Sherry, I meant what I said, that your country will die, because if you don't have borders, you don't have a nation.

-Uh that's what President Reagan says.
+That's what President Reagan says.

-Well, what but we but you're saying borders are voluntary.
+But you're saying borders are voluntary.

 I want a hockey team in every single American town.

-Let's they'll have needs too.
+They'll have needs too.

 Let's give them food.